-The list identifies the courses in alpha-order by prefix as well as the different Core Areas and Awareness Areas where the course will apply.
-For purposes of clarifying requirements in the Mathematics and Natural Sciences areas on the list and on the AGEC requirements, an A, B, and/or S character may follow the [MA], [SQ], [SG] general education designations and refers to a specific AGEC.
+The 60-64 semester credits required for the Associate in Arts follow.
+See the list titled MCCCD Courses That Can Be used to Satisfy MCCCD AGEC-A, AGEC-B, and/or AGEC-S for specific course information via the following website: www.dist.maricopa.edu/academic/curric/ This list identifies the courses in alpha-order by prefix as well as the Core Areas and Awareness Areas where the course will apply.
+For purposes of clarifying requirements in the Mathematics and Natural Sciences areas on the list and the AGEC requirements, an A, B, and/or S character may follow the [MA], [SQ], [SG] general education designations and refers to the specific AGEC.